-Find an array of green oases scattered across the capital, from the ancient woodland of Hampstead Heath in north London to vast and beautiful Clapham Common in south London.
+Find an array of green spaces scattered across the capital, from the ancient woodland of Hampstead Heath in north London to vast and beautiful Clapham Common in south London.

 1. Hampstead Heath

-Explore the leafy wilds of Hampstead Heath and discover why it’s one of London's best loved green spaces.
-Perfect for rambling or enjoying a picnic, it has some of the best views and highest points in London, including from Parliament Hill, as well as swimming ponds, sports pitches, playgrounds and more.
+Explore the leafy wilds of Hampstead Heath and discover why Londoners love this green space.
+Perfect for rambling or enjoying a picnic, Hampstead Heath has some of the best views and highest points in London, including from Parliament Hill, as well as swimming ponds, sports pitches, playgrounds and more.

 2. Clapham Common

-Enjoy a stroll in beautiful Clapham Common in southwest London.
-Boasting many ponds and sporting facilities, including tennis and basketball courts, cricket nets and a skate park, Clapham Common is very popular with locals.
-Clapham Common's bandstand is the largest in London and hosts various music gigs in the warmer months.
+Enjoy a stroll in beautiful Clapham Common in south-west London.
+Take advantage of the many ponds and sporting facilities, which include tennis and basketball courts, cricket nets and a skatepark.
+Clapham Common's bandstand is the largest in London and hosts musical performances in the warmer months.

 3. Tooting Commons

-Retreat to tranquil Tooting Commons for a wander, a spot of birdwatching or a swim.
-Great for a cycle too, the commons are an oasis of greenery and wildlife, where you can spot bats, green parakeets and woodpeckers in the spring.
-Take a refreshing dip in Tooting Bec Lido, the oldest purpose-built open-air pool in London, before summer’s out.
+Retreat to tranquil Tooting Commons for a wander, a spot of birdwatching, a swim or a cycle ride.
+Look out for bats, green parakeets and woodpeckers in the spring in this oasis of greenery and wildlife.
+Afterwards, take a refreshing dip in Tooting Bec Lido, the oldest purpose-built open-air pool in London.

 4. Wimbledon Common

 Stroll along the fields of Wimbledon Common, a popular spot for runners, cyclists and families.
-Spot the swans and other birdlife that live here, or take along a picnic to enjoy by the lake.
-The Wimbledon Windmill Museum, in a Grade II-listed windmill on the common, is also worth a visit.
+You can spot swans and other birdlife during your visit, or take along a picnic to enjoy by the ponds or brooks.
+Leave time to explore the Wimbledon Windmill Museum, housed in a Grade II-listed windmill on Wimbledon Common.

 5. Blackheath Common

-Go for a run on Blackheath Common, one of the largest commons in London, on the southern edge of Greenwich Park.
-Popular with dog walkers, families and kite flyers – it’s often breezy out here – the park is home to fun fairs, festivals and the start of the Virgin Money London Marathon.
+Go for a run or long walk on Blackheath Common, one of the largest commons in London, on the southern edge of Greenwich Park.
+Popular with dog walkers, families and kite flyers, the park puts on funfairs, local festivals and the start of the London Marathon.